 Soak up the science in the Shark & Ray Touch Tank!
 This aquarium features a large, unique tank where visitors can touch Sharks and Rays.
 It is a great opportunity to learn about these fascinating creatures in a hands-on and interactive way.

-The Shark & Ray Touch Tank features Bamboo Sharks, Bonnethead Sharks, Cownose Rays and Southern Rays.
+The Shark & Ray Touch Tank features Bamboo Sharks, Epaulet Sharks, Cownose Rays and Southern Rays.

 White Spotted Bamboo Sharks feed on small fish, worms and crustaceans.
 They are nocturnal and live in coral reefs.
 They have been known to lay eggs that have successfully hatched without being fertilized.
 This is known as parthenogenesis.

 Southern Stingrays feed on small fish, worms and crustaceans.
 They are able to detect electrical impulses of animals near them.
 They have a small tail spine (the Rays in the tank have the spines removed) that are filled with venom.

 Cownose Rays primarily feed on bivalves, they can crush the shells with their plate-like teeth.
 They migrate south for the winter.
 Large schools of up to 10,000 animals will travel together from the coast of Florida to the Yucatan in South America.